@bitcoinerlab/descriptors - v3.0.5

 This parameter is only used if the descriptor object is being used to finalize a transaction.
 It is necessary to specify the spending path when working with miniscript-based expressions that have multiple spending paths.

 Set this parameter to an array containing the public keys involved in the desired spending path.
 Leave it undefined if you only need to generate the scriptPubKey or address for a descriptor, or if all the public keys involved in the descriptor will sign the transaction.
 In the latter case, the satisfier will automatically choose the most optimal spending path (if more than one is available).
+If omitted, this library assumes that all keys in the miniscript can sign.
+For taproot script-path spends, keys are inferred per leaf.

 For more details on using this parameter, refer to this Stack Exchange answer.